RudyMartin/tlm/README.md

 # tlm (Teachable Learning Machine) - NumPy Replacement Module for select uses.

-TLM (Teachable Learning Machine) - A tiny, teachable library with a NumPy-like feel implemented **entirely in pure Python** Thin version of numpy and classic Data Science algorithms for students and those who want smaller libraries with no dependencies
+TLM (Teachable Learning Machine) - A tiny, teachable library with a NumPy-like feel implemented **entirely in pure Python**.
+This thin version of numpy contains classic Data Science algorithms for students and those who want smaller libraries with no dependencies.

 ## Install (editable)
 ```bash